Britney Spears’ dad will exit conservatorship, but not yet

 LOS ANGELES (AP) — Britney Spears' father said in a court filing Thursday that he is planning to step down from the conservatorship that has controlled her life and money for 13 years, but his departure is not imminent.

 James Spears filed legal documents saying that while there are no grounds for his removal, he will step down after several lingering issues are resolved.
-The document gives no timetable for his resignation.
+The document gives no timetable for his resignation from his role helping oversee his daughter's finances.

 “Mr. Spears continues to serve dutifully, and he should not be suspended or removed, and certainly not based on false allegations,” the filing said.
 “Mr. Spears is willing to step down when the time is right, but the transition needs to be orderly and include a resolution of matters pending before the Court.”